 A dentist that doesn’t match your personality may make you feel uncomfortable or rushed, fueling your anxiety rather than helping to extinguish it.
 On the other hand, a dentist that matches your personality can make you feel relaxed and confident, helping you to gradually get over your underlying dental anxiety or dentophobia.

 Keep in mind that picking a dentist is a very personal thing.
 Even a highly skilled dental team that your friends or family love may simply not mesh well with your needs.
 Trust your gut and don’t be afraid to meet a few different dentists to find the one that makes you feel welcome and calm.

 Come meet the Tory Hill Dental team and experience comfort-focused dental care.

-Dr. Miedema and the rest of the team at Tory Hill Dental are eager to welcome you into their dental family.
-Dr. Miedema and his staff practice a comfort-focused approach to dental care, ensuring that each patient is as comfortable and relaxed as possible.
+The team at Tory Hill Dental is eager to welcome you into their dental family.
+Dr. Fenn and his staff practice a comfort-focused approach to dental care, ensuring that each patient is as comfortable and relaxed as possible.
 They’re especially compassionate and gentle with patients who are recovering from dental anxiety and dentophobia.
-You can schedule your first appointment with Dr. Miedema by calling our Buxton office or filling out this online form.
+You can schedule your first appointment by calling our Buxton office or filling out this online form.